alexjab/node-simple-eta/README.md

 An approximate, API-less, ETA library

 This library gives you the ETA (Estimated Time of Arrival) to get from a starting point to a destination point;
-the ETA returned is simply based on an approximate of the distance between the two points and speed.
+the ETA returned is simply based on an __approximate__ of the distance between the two points and speed.

-The license is MIT.
+This library is released under the MIT license.

 ## TL;DR
 ```